grumpyclimber/construction/post2.md

 '\nprocessing data inside a function saves memory (the variables you create stay inside the function and are not stored in memory, when you’re done with the function) it’s important when you’re working with larger datasets - if you’re interested with experimenting:\nhttps://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page\nTry cleaning 1 month of this dataset on kaggle notebook (and look at your RAM usage) outside the function and inside the function, compare the RAM usage in both examples\n'
 ```

-Let' start with removing the unnecessary HTML code and lowering
+Let's start with removing the unnecessary HTML code and lowering
 all letters.
 In the next step we'll expand all the contractions (expand don't
 into do not etc.), we'll use a handy [contractions package](https://github.com/kootenpv/contractions)
 for that.
 After that, we'll remove the punctuations and